|Nutrition Facts (per serving)|

 - Add 1/2 cup chopped water chestnuts and 2 tablespoons low-sodium soy sauce.

 - Add 2 tablespoons minced fresh parsley and 1 teaspoon minced onion.

-- Add 3 tablespoon minced celery and 1 teaspoon dried tarragon (or 1 tablespoon minced fresh tarragon).
+- Add 3 tablespoons minced celery and 1 teaspoon dried tarragon (or 1 tablespoon of minced fresh tarragon).

 - Before adding the salt and pepper, add 1/3 cup of chopped toasted pecans and 1 teaspoon of Creole or Cajun seasoning.
 Taste and add salt and freshly ground black pepper, as needed.

 How to Quickly Poach Chicken Breasts

 Place 2 to 4 boneless chicken breasts—about 12 ounces for this recipe—in a saucepan with about 1/2 teaspoon of salt.
 Add a bay leaf and a sliced clove of garlic, if desired.
 Cover the chicken with water and bring it to a boil over medium-high heat.
 Reduce the heat to low, cover the pan, and simmer for about 8 to 10 minutes, or until the chicken registers at least 165 F on an instant-read thermometer.
 Chicken breasts can be dry if overcooked, so start checking right around the 8-minute mark.